2003 Bam earthquake: Damage and casualties

-One reason for the large number of casualties was that when the walls began to fall down, the heavy roofs would collapse, leaving few air pockets in them.
+One reason for the large number of casualties was that when the walls of homes began to fall down, the heavy roofs would collapse, leaving few air pockets in them.
 The dust and lack of oxygen contributed to the suffocation of survivors.
 The Iranian government promised to prosecute anyone who violated building regulations, even setting up a special unit to deal with the issue.

-A study of 210 victims showed that on average, each person had spent 1.9 hours under destroyed buildings.
+A study of 210 victims showed that on average, each person had spent 1.9 hours beneath the rubble of destroyed buildings.
 Among the victims, approximately 19 had compartment syndrome, 32 contracted impaired renal function, and fractures among their bones were common.
 As a result of these fractures neural injuries were also common.

-The Bam Citadel was considered one of the best surviving mud citadels before the quake.
-Most of it was destroyed, including a large square tower.

-Electricity and water supplies were cut by the earthquake.
-At least 29 serious aftershocks struck Bam following the main shock.

 A large number of schools were affected by the tremor.
 An estimated 1,200 teachers and 10,000 students were killed.
 Ali Zang-Abadi, head of education in Bam, described the state of pupils and teachers as "badly need[ing] psychological help because they are morally devastated".
 Around January 5, teachers were being registered to resume educating.